 Let's analyze the template code in detail:

-{% if products %}and{% for product in products %}In obtaining the product document list, first judgeproductswhether the variable has content (i.e., whether there are products under this category), if so, continue to traverse and display each product's link and title.
+• {% if products %}and{% for product in products %}After obtaining the product document list, first judgeproductswhether the variable has content (i.e., whether there are products under the category), if it does, then continue traversing and displaying the link and title of each product.

-Through such a structure, your navigation menu can not only display product categories but also list relevant product documents directly under each category, greatly enhancing the practicality and user experience of the website.Remember to clean up the system cache after completing the code modification so that the front-end page can update in time.
+With such a structure, your navigation menu can not only display product categories but also list relevant product documents directly under each category, greatly enhancing the practicality and user experience of the website.Remember to clear the system cache after completing the code modification, so that the front-end page can update in time.